Hymenogaster

 Hymenogaster is a genus of fungi in the family Hymenogastraceae (Agaricales).
 The genus has a widespread distribution, especially in temperate regions, and contains about 100 species.
 The taxonomy of the European species was revised in 2011, and twelve species were recognized, for which an identification key was presented.
+In 2024, seven species were described from China.

+Taxonomy

+Hymenogaster (Hymenogastraceae, Agaricales) was established by Italian mycologist Carlo Vittadini in 1831, based on eight species found in Europe.
+It is one of the most species-rich genera of false truffles.
+Hymenogaster citrinus is the type species.

 Species

 The following is an incomplete list of species.